Transgender history: West Africa

-By the modern period, the Igbo, like many other peoples, had gender and transgender roles, including for females who take on male status and marry women, a practice which also exists among the Dahomey (Fon) of Benin and has been viewed through both transgender and homosexual lenses.
+By the modern period, the Igbo had third-gender and transgender roles, including for females who take on male status and marry women, a practice which also exists among the Dahomey (Fon) of Benin and has been viewed through both transgender and homosexual lenses.
 Anthropologist John McCall documented a female-assigned Ohafia Igbo named Nne Uko Uma Awa, who dressed and behaved as a boy since childhood, joined men's groups, and was a husband to two wives; in 1991, Awa stated "by creation I was meant to be a man.
 But as it happened, when coming into this world I came with a woman's body.
 That is why I dressed [as a man]."
-Trans people in Nigeria face harassment and violence.